Keeping Bees in October

 Feeding

-The Honey Flow from knot-weed is over.
+The Honey Flow from knotweed is over.
 It will take a few more weeks for the bees to evaporate the nectar and cap it over.
 They may surprise you and the super you thought you had is now half empty.

-Good news: if that’s because they moved the honey down into the lower boxes to be closer
+Good news: if that’s because they moved the honey down into the lower boxes to be closer.

-Bad news: if the honey was robbed
+Bad news: if the honey was robbed.

-The only way to know which is by hefting.
+The only way to know is by hefting.
 You will be doing this all winter.
 Stand behind the hive and lift it from the bottom with one hand.
 The bees have enough honey if you can hardly lift it or can’t.

 Yes?
-No sugar water needed
+No sugar water needed.

 No?
 Begin feeding gallons thick sugar water (2:1 sugar to water).
 Add Honey B Healthy available at the Farm store if you can afford it.
 They will move it down fast.
 Check every four or five days.